okta/okta.github.io/_source/_posts/2018-09-17-desktop-app-electron-authentication.md

  }
 ```

 The changes in the "scripts" are not necessary, but they make compilation happen before you run `npm run dev` or `npm start`.
-You're also moving the `electron` dependencies to be a `devDependency`, upgrading it, and upgrading TypeScript to the latest version.
+You're also moving the `electron` dependency to be a `devDependency`, upgrading it, and upgrading TypeScript to the latest version.

 In addition, you'll need to make some changes to `flow.ts` since you just upgraded to AppAuth 1.2.0.
 The upgrade allows for PKCE (Proof Key for Code Exchange), and a couple constructors need to be changed to take in objects instead of arguments.
 It might be cumbersome to pick through the changes below.
 You can [copy this file](https://github.com/googlesamples/appauth-js-electron-sample/blob/50d98d888ca9299708f71e8bce00101048389260/flow.ts) instead.